Supplement Clarity

 Three clinical studies have demonstrated black seed oil appears to decrease CD4 counts and viral loads in people infected with the HIV virus.
 Both studies are conducted by the same researchers in the UK and Nigera.

-While these investigations appear to be well conducted for the most part, because of the gravity associated with finding an possible inexpensive, alternative treatment for AIDS, I'd like to see another, larger study conducted by other researchers before I fully believe these results.
+While these investigations appear to be well conducted for the most part, because of the gravity associated with finding a possible inexpensive alternative treatment for AIDS, I'd like to see another, larger study conducted by other researchers before I fully believe these results.

 Comments Or Questions?